academia-edu/biblicit/README.md

 Required for header extraction (reference information for the input work itself).

 The included model requires version 5, not the current version.
+You can specify where you have installed svm-light by setting the SVM_LIGHT_HOME environment variable.

 ##### From source